ICCCIVY/2420-Assignment-2/Project 1/README.md

 ![link](assets/verify_link.png)

 ## Script 3: main script
-The main script act as a caller script by using getops tp provide user two option:
+The main script act as a caller script by using getopts to provide user two option:
 1. Install packages
 2. Create symbolic link.